-Sam Short and Phil Jones came up with the idea of Moneyed, an app that empowers people to take control of their financial future by building a personalised plan to help meet life goals such as buying a house.
-It displays all finances in one place through current accounts, savings, pensions, investments, property and mortgages.
+Sam Short and Phil Jones came up with the idea of Moneyed, an app that empowers people to take control of their financial future by building a personalized plan to help meet life goals such as buying a house.
+It displays all finances in one place through current accounts, savings, pensions, investments, property, and mortgages.

 “Phil and I believe that the greatest personal issue our generation will face, especially now we’re living through the second ‘once in a lifetime’ financial crash, will be a direct result of poor financial management,” said Short.